apidaze/localtunnel_ngrok_example/README.md

 A sample code to start using your own webserver as an interface to APIdaze text/voice/video conference bridge.
 This web application has been built with APIdaze : http://developers.apidaze.io.

+This code has been running as an example application here : http://webr.tc/sampleapp.html

 # Want to build your own ?

 ## Configure